Nandita Mukand

 Site Specific Installation, Hawkesbury Regional Gallery, NSW, Australia

 I collected the plants from the forest floor on the edge of the Wollemi National Park in the Blue Mountains.
 They lay there destined to decompose into the soil and provide nourishment to the next generation of plants.
 I hung them in long ropes much as fresh flower garlands are hung in Indian wedding celebrations.
 The work is formed into a series of veils or screens alluding to the screens through which today’s city dwellers often look at nature–a car window, a camera lens, a handphone, computer or television screen.
-It is a reflection on the cycles of celebration and sorrow, life and death and also the alienation of urban life from the natural world.

 Picture